ISSN 1016-5169 | E-ISSN 1308-4488

 CONCLUSION

-Our findings demonstrate the independent risk-stratifying value of the frontal QRS-T angle in hemodialysis patients, regardless of ejection fraction status.
-This suggests its potential to play a crucial role in routine cardiovascular assessments, enhancing risk management strategies for this vulnerable group.
+Our findings demonstrate the independent prognostic value of the frontal QRS-T angle in patients undergoing hemodialysis, irrespective of ejection fraction status.
+This suggests that it may serve as a valuable tool in routine cardiovascular risk assessments, contributing to improved management strategies for this high-risk population.

 Keywords: Frontal QRS-T angle, hemodialysis, long-term mortality